 Beneficiaries who wish to alter or re-arrange a deceased person's affairs for various reasons require a Deed of Variation.
 IWC are specialists in Estate Administration, Probate, Intestacy and Will writing.
-We can offer you expert advice on inheritance tax and draw up the documents you need.
+We can offer you expert advice on inheritance tax and drawing up a deed of variation including a deed of family arrangements.

 Nationwide Coverage - across the whole of England

-Fixed fees - low cost, fixed fees, from £95 plus VAT
+Fixed fees - low cost, fixed fees agreed before we commence work

 Fully Qualified - Deeds of Variation are drawn-up by a full STEP member or Law degree qualified personnel